We fully agree with you: The names of paper are weird... unless you know the lingo.....

 The physical weight of those sheets would still be 10lbs.

-• Example #2 for 100 lbs coated paper: We will find out the basis weight of a coated sheet of paper.
+The number itself is not indicative of how thick one paper is when compared to another one. - Example #2 for 100 lbs coated paper: We will find out the basis weight of a coated sheet of paper.
 Here is an illustration that helps visualize this.
 Coated paper is manufactured in sheets of 25 x 38 inches.
 In this case, 500 of those sheets weigh 100 lbs.
 Therefore the Basis Weight for this paper is 100 lbs, also known as 100# coated text paper.

 Chart of Paper Manufacturing Sizes